 What vaccinations do I need to travel to India?

-All travellers should be up-to-date with their routine vaccinations before heading off to India.
+All travellers should be up-to-date with their routine and COVID-19 vaccinations before heading off to India.

 There is an increased risk of contracting hepatitis A and typhoid in India, both of which can be contracted through contaminated food or water.